BIGBULL777/Lipsync-Wav2Lip/README.md

 Contributions are welcome!
 If you have any suggestions, bug reports, or improvements, please feel free to submit a pull request or open an issue.

+#Output
+The generated video with lipsync can be found on the master branch of the same git repository.